pedugnat/codalab-challenge/README.md

 <h1>Smarter Mobility Data Challenge</h1>
-This repository contains the code for forecasting occupation of charging stations in Paris, in order for utilities to optimize their production units in accordance with charging needs.
+This repository contains the code for forecasting occupation of charging stations in Paris, in order for utilities to optimize their production units in accordance with charging needs. fsdfijsd
 <br>
 <h3>Installation</h3>
-To install the necessary dependencies, create a virtual environment and activate it.
+To install the necessary dependencies, create a virtual environment and activate it:

     pip install virtualenv